HIPAA Breach Notification Rule

 The 60-Day Notification Timeline

 Once a breach is identified, the legal clock starts.
-The regulation requires notification of affected individuals without unreasonable delay and no later than 60 days after the breach is discovered.
-That 60-day deadline is not a soft target or a guideline.
-Missing it triggers additional penalties on top of whatever fine HHS assesses for the breach itself.
+The regulation requires notification of affected individuals without unreasonable delay and no later than 60 calendar days after the breach is discovered.
+That 60-day deadline is a hard legal requirement.
+Missing it triggers additional penalties on top of whatever fine HHS assesses for the breach itself — the 2022 Banner Health settlement included $1.25 million in penalties, with late notification cited as an aggravating factor.

 The clock starts when the organization discovers the breach, not when it happened.
 This distinction matters.
 If a database was compromised on January 1st but you didn't discover it until March 1st, your 60-day clock starts March 1st.
 Some breaches aren't discovered for months or years, which extends the notification timeline but doesn't eliminate it.
 HHS doesn't forgive late notification because you discovered late.